CntoDev/cachspeak/README.md

 ```

 ## Configuration
-A configuration file following a ini-like syntax is required for connecting to Cachet and TeamSpeak services, an example is provided with the `cachspeak.ini.dist`file.
+A configuration file following a ini-like syntax is required for connecting to Cachet and TeamSpeak services, an example is provided with the `cachspeak.ini.dist` file.

-The message sent to TeamSpeak can be customized with syntax highlighting (refer to TeamSpeak messaging documentation) and it is possible to show more information about every updated component: several placeholders are available, each one will be replaced with the actual component data.
-A placeholder must be enclosed by brackets in order to be used.
-The available placeholders are: `id`, `name`, `status`, `status_name`, `created_at`, `updated_at`, `deleted_at`.

 **Note**: it is *highly* recommended that the machine running *cachspeak* is whitelisted on TeamSpeak server, otherwise a flood-ban is very likely to happen.
 Refer to ServerQuery documentation to add an address to the whitelist.

+### TeamSpeak notifications configuration
+ - The message sent to TeamSpeak can be customized with syntax highlighting (refer to TeamSpeak messaging documentation) and it is possible to show more information about every updated component: several placeholders are available, each one will be replaced with the actual component data.
+A placeholder must be enclosed by brackets in order to be used.The available placeholders are: `id`, `name`, `status`, `status_name`, `created_at`, `updated_at`, `deleted_at`.
+ - It is possible to specify the messages recipient (i.e. a single client, a whole channel, etc) by adjusting the `targetmode` and `target` options in the configuration file.
+Refer to ServerQuery documentation for details about values.
+ - The bot name (shown in blue at the beginning of each global message) can be customized by adjusting the value of `bot_nickname` in the configuration file.